Terrapin-Rocket-Team/Astra/docs/docs/user-guide/intro.md

 <sub><sup><sub><sup>Now on a cool new website!</sup></sub></sup></sub>

-This is the official user's manual for TRT's Multi-Mission Flight Software (MMFS).
+This is the official user's manual for TRT's Multi-Mission Flight Software (Astra).
 It is designed to be a comprehensive guide for users of all levels, from beginners to advanced developers.
 The manual covers everything from installation and setup to advanced features and troubleshooting.

 The library is essentially split into two categories: **Utilities** and **Interfaces**.